TheBadJuJu has experience working at an Amazon warehouse and enjoys sharing their experience with prospective job hunters.

-- Be available to work one of the 4 day on, 3 day off shifts that are available.
+- Be available to work one of the four day on, three day off shifts that are available.

 The Physical Side of Working Inside the Amazon Warehouse

 Those are the four positions that I have had personal experience with.
-Each one presented their own challenge, the majority of them being physical.
-After getting used to the physical demands of the job, in all honesty I thoroughly enjoyed my time working at Amazon.
+Each one presented its own challenge, the majority of them being physical.
+After getting used to the physical demands of the job, in all honesty, I thoroughly enjoyed my time working at Amazon.

 Will Amazon Hire You?